Unemployment claims in Massachusetts increased last week

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from the U.S. Department of Labor's weekly unemployment insurance claims report.

-This article originally appeared on Gardner News: Unemployment claims in Massachusetts increased last week
+This article originally appeared on Cape Cod Times: Unemployment claims in Massachusetts increased last week